 Jennifer K. Brown is Senior Pro Bono Counsel in the New York office of Morrison & Foerster LLP.
-She is responsible for managing and promoting the participation of lawyers from the New York, Washington and Northern Virginia offices in the firm's extensive program of providing free legal services to low-income individuals, to nonprofit organizations, and in matters that serve the public interest.
+She is responsible for managing and promoting the participation of lawyers from the U.S. east coast, China, Hong Kong, and Southeast Asia offices in the firm's extensive program of providing free legal services to low-income individuals, to nonprofit organizations, and in matters that serve the public interest.

 Before joining Morrison & Foerster, Ms. Brown was vice president and legal director of Legal Momentum, the nation's first women's rights legal organization, originally known as the NOW Legal Defense and Education Fund.
 There, she directed cutting-edge litigation and policy advocacy focused on employment discrimination, domestic violence victims' rights, and sexuality and family rights.
 Previously, she served as a director with the Civil Rights Bureau of the Office of the New York Attorney General and as an Assistant U.S. Attorney with the United States Attorney's Office for the Southern District of New York.